-Key Features: Get $150 back after you make $1,000 in purchases with your new Card in the first three months.
+Key Features: Earn $150 back after spending $1,000 in purchases in the first 3 months.
 6% cash back at U.S. supermarkets up to $6,000/year.
-Also get 3% at U.S. gas stations and select U.S. department stores, and 1% on other purchases.
+Also get 3% at U.S. gas stations and 1% on other purchases.
 Cash back comes in the form of Reward Dollars that can be redeemed as a statement credit.
-Terms and limitations apply.
+Terms apply.

-Key Features: 2% cash back on all purchases is highest available rate; must be linked to a Fidelity IRA, brokerage account, or 529 savings plan.
-Terms and restrictions apply.
+Key Features: 2% cash back on all purchases is highest available rate; must be linked to at least one Fidelity account.

 |Capital One Cash Rewards

 APR: 0% intro for 12 months; 12.9-20.9% variable after